From indexed grammars to generating functions: The case of one index symbol

-where we observe that the sequence of partial sums converge as a power series.
-We refer to this process, summarized in Lemma~\ref{lem:push-to-inf} below, as \emph{pushing the $T_{n}(z)$ off to infinity}.
-Note that $S(z)$ is not an algebraic function.
+We observe that the sequence of partial sums converge as a power series inside the unit circle, and that the $T_n(z)$ are incrementally eliminated.
+We refer to this process, summarized in Proposition~\ref{prop:push-to-inf} below, as \emph{pushing the $T_{n}(z)$ off to infinity}.

+The function $S(z)$ satisfies the functional equation $S(z)=z+S(z^2)$.
+The series diverges at $z=1$, and hence $S(z)$ is singular at $z=1$.
+However, by the functional equation it also diverges at $z=-1$.
+By repeated application of this argument, we can show that $S(z)$ is singular at every $2^n-th$ root of unity.
+Thus it has an infinite number of singularities, and it cannot be D-finite.
 In fact, $S(z)$ satisfies no algebraic differential equation \cite{LipRub1986}.
+Consequently, the class of generating functions for indexed languages is not contained in the class of differentiably algebraic functions.

 \end{example}